-The emissions can also have an indirect impact, such as, which materials are used in the production of the fabric.
-Indeed, it is clear that the choice of natural raw materials (cotton. wool, silk, cashmere...) is much more sustainable and eco-friendly, as a survey conducted on the textile companies shows.
-Naturally, these materials do not have petroleum, unlike synthetic fibre.
-In addition, in terms of CO_2 , the impact is much lower.
-For example, producing 1 kg of cotton causes 5,9 tons of CO_2 , compared to how 1 kg of polyester causes 9,52 tons of CO_2 .
+The emissions can also have an indirect impact, such as which materials are used in the production of the fabric.
+Indeed, it is clear that the choice of natural raw materials (cotton. wool, silk, cashmere...) is much more sustainable and eco-friendlier, as a survey conducted on the textile companies shows.

+Naturally, these materials do not have petroleum, unlike synthetic fiber.
+In addition, in terms of CO_2 eq, the impact is much lower.
+For example, producing 1 kg of cotton causes 0,89 kg of CO_2 eq, compared to how 1 kg of polyester causes 4,85 tons of CO_2 eq.
 A similar parallel can also be made based on energy consumption, where cotton, a natural fibre, is much more sustainable.
-It consumes 15kWh for 1 kg, while polyester consumes 34 kWh per kg (more than double!).
+It consumes 45MJ for 1 kg, while polyester consumes 85MJ per kg.